Jemurai/policy/policies/Application_Security_Policy.md

 In addition, {{company_name}} will use security engineering principles.
 [NIST800-53:SA-8](https://nvd.nist.gov/800-53/Rev4/control/SA-8)

+The SDLC shall include organization appropriate unit, integration and acceptance testing processes.

+Test data shall be deliberately chosen and selected to ensure it does not include protected information.
+Typically that means test data may not be a direct copy of production data.

 ## Licensing

 Any custom software using libraries must ensure that those libraries are not restricted for commercial use in the